srfoster/books/frontend/public/textbooks/ai_ml/chapters/01-ai-and-you/00-intro.md

-# Chapter 1: Is AI Yours (or "Theirs")?
+# Chapter 1: Is AI Yours (or Theirs)?

-In this chapter, I hope to bring about a cognitive shift -- one that I myself had to make circa 2022 with the release of ChatGPT.
+In this chapter, I hope to help you achieve a cognitive shift -- one that I myself had to make circa 2022 just after the release of ChatGPT.
+By the end of the chapter, I hope you'll realize that AI doesn't have to be something owned by "them" -- that a future in which this technology has been democratized is ___

+Prometheus

 ## Learning Objectives